Anger in China at brutality in chemical plant protests

 Choking smog blankets many Chinese cities, and environmental degradation, the cost of the country's breakneck economic growth, has earned the ire of an increasingly educated and affluent urban class.

-(Additional reporting by Beijing Newsroom; Editing by Jeremy Laurence and Nick Macfie)
+(Additional reporting by Beijing Newsroom; Editing by Michael Perry and Jeremy Laurence)